 The costs of post-retirement and post-employment benefits are determined at the beginning of the year and are based on assumptions for expected claims experience and future health care cost inflation.
 For the post-retirement benefit plans, a study of Hydro One's historical per capita health care cost trend experience was conducted in 2017.
 The health and dental trends reflect the results of this study as well as macroeconomic inputs such as the expected long-term rates of general inflation and real GDP growth.
-For the post-retirement plans, based on observed dental fee guide increases and recent historical experience, Hydro One has increased its long term dental trend assumption for the purpose of the December 31, 2021 disclosures from 2.75% at December 31, 2020 to 4.00% at December 31, 2021.
+The current environment of high general inflation in Canada is resulting in short-term upward pressure on the cost of certain medical services covered by Hydro One's post-retirement and post-employment benefit plans.
+However, these effects are muted somewhat by plan design and government regulation.
+Based on this, Hydro One has adopted a modest increase of 25 basis points to its health care trend assumptions for the purpose of the December 31, 2022 disclosures.
+This adjustment aligns with the adjustment to the assumed long-term rate of cost of living increase being adopted at December 31, 2022.